To,

 (viii) Policy on Directors appointment, remuneration and other details

-The Companys policy relating to remuneration of directors, key managerial personnel and other employees as stipulated in Section 178 (3) of the Companies Act has been disclosed in the Corporate Governance report, which forms part of this report.
+The Companys policy relating to remuneration of directors, key managerial personnel, senior management and other employees as stipulated in Section 178 (3) of the Companies Act has been disclosed in the Corporate Governance report, which forms part of this report.

 (ix) Number of Board Meetings

-The Board of Directors met five times during the financial year ended March 31, 2022 and the intervening gap between the meetings did not exceed the period specified under Companies Act.
+The Board of Directors met seven times during the financial year ended March 31, 2023 and the intervening gap between the meetings did not exceed the period specified under Companies Act.
 Detailed information on the meetings of the Board is included in the report on Corporate Governance which forms part of this Annual Report.
-In view of the pandemic-related travel restrictions, all Board and committee meetings took place virtually.
+All the Board and committee meetings took place virtually.
 Measures were taken to ensure security of information and confidentiality of process, at the same time, ensuring convenience of the Board members.

 (xi) Pecuniary relationship or transactions with the Company